LaQuay/IoT_Raspberry_Docker_GPIO/README.md

 # IoT_Raspberry_Docker_GPIO

 Used in a Raspberry Pi 3 v1.2.
-The main goal is to push data to the cloud from sensors connected to the Raspberry.
-And at the same time, the second goal is to have all the code inside a *Docker*.
+The main goal is to push data to the cloud from GPIO sensors connected to the Raspberry.
+And at the same time, the second goal is to have all the code running in microservices, Docker.
+Also using Google Firebase Realtime Database.

 # Schematic